16 Fun Things to do on Long Island, New York

 6. Lavender and Sunflower Fields on Long Island

-Another one of the best things to do on Long Island includes seeing the stunning Lavender fields and Sunflower fields out East!
+Another one of the best things to do on Long Island includes seeing the stunning Lavender fields and Sunflower fields out East during the summer!
 It’s also a perfect outdoor activity for everyone!

 Find your own little piece of France and frolic in the rows of Lavender fields at Lavender by the Bay.